Mikedeejay2/SimpleStackPlugin/README.md

 deploying this plugin on your server!
 If you find a bug or want to suggest a new feature, please report it to the issues tab in this Github repository.

-:warning: Note: Stacking items that don't normally stack to 64 currently do not work in the creative inventory.
+:warning: Note: Simple Stack does not currently work in the creative inventory.
 This is because the creative inventory works differently from the normal inventories (Survival inventory, chest inventory, etc).
-To stack items in creative mode, open any other inventory besides the creative inventory like a chest or furnace.
+To stack normally unstackable items in creative mode, open any other inventory besides the creative inventory like a chest or furnace.

 ### How to Use